The Whispers of Nature

 The “big sky” of the upper northwest can open our minds to the bigness and wonder of a world and universe that we are privileged to be a part of.
 Gratefulness.
 The piercing serenity of a Hawaiian sunset can draw us into a lullaby-like state by drawing out our anxieties, causing them to fade as the last light dims in the sky.
 Peacefulness.
 The mystical Highlands of Scotland invite us into a liminal space, causing us to be present with the past.
 Sacredness.
 While the absolute majestic beauty of Switzerland can remind us that beauty dwarfs ugliness, good overcomes evil, and Love swallows up fear.
 Redemption.

-That said, this truth is not just offered in those far-off places; instead, it is anywhere we unite our lives, our minds, our souls to creation itself.
+That said, this truth is not just offered in those far-off places; it is anywhere we unite our lives, minds, and souls to creation itself.

 I believe that most truth resides in paradox.
-That is, when two seemingly opposed things come together, they provide a deeper and more authentic reality.
-Nature reflects this paradoxical truth; therefore, it reflects our own truth, especially deep within our souls.
+When two seemingly opposed things come together, they provide a deeper and more authentic reality.
+Nature reflects this paradoxical truth, which demonstrates our truth, especially deep within our souls.

-How can a beautiful, tranquil beach become a place of such force and destruction with its winds, rains, and floods?
-How can my life reflect beauty while also reflect so much messiness?
+For example, how can a beautiful, tranquil beach become a place of such force and destruction with its winds, rains, and floods?
+Likewise, how can my life reflect beauty while also reflecting so much messiness?

 Nature, in some ways, draws us to itself.
-There is an element in us that wants to be drawn into the wild, into the wilderness.
+An element in us wants to be drawn into the wild, into the wilderness.
 We want to explore those places that take us out of our neat, safe, secure life.
 The same can be said for our souls.
-The spiritual life is not for the faint of heart, for it requires us to look into our deepest darkest places to uncover things that we might not want to see.
+The spiritual life is not for the faint of heart; it requires us to look into our deepest, darkest places to uncover things we might not want to see.
 Paradoxically, by seeing them, we not only might become free of them, but those dark places become the exact places of joy and hope.

-As I get older, I have a more challenging time with the colder weather living in the northeast.
-That said, I absolutely love the four seasons.
-Seasons of growing, of flourishing, of changing, of dying, only to be able to grow anew.
-These four seasons reflect so much of our seasons of life.
-Seasons of growing and nurturing, seasons of darkness and maybe death, only to be renewed in joy and hope.
+As I get older, the colder weather in the Northeast makes life more challenging.
+That said, I love the four seasons: seasons of growth, flourishing, changing, and dying, only to be able to grow anew.
+These four seasons reflect so much of our seasons of life: seasons of growth and nurturing, seasons of darkness and maybe death, only to be renewed in joy and hope.

 So simple.